Shows

 Succinct, heartrending and peppered with gentle punchlines’ Hannah Verdier, The Guardian

 Shove up National Treasures.
-We need to make room for Henry Normal" Simon ';Hagan - Radio Times
+We need to make room for Henry Normal" Simon O'Hagan - Radio Times

-"The poetry itself is stuff of proper substance, marrying the suburban beauty of Beatles ballads with the blunt candour of the kitchen sink"The Guardian
+'The poetry itself is stuff of proper substance, marrying the suburban beauty of Beatles ballads with the blunt candour

 "Distinctly funny" - Time Out

-"Not heard anything that jumps from hilarious to moving in such an intelligent, subtle way as Henry Normal"
+"Not heard anything that jumps from hilarious to moving in such an intelligent, subtle way as Henry Normal's show" -

 Buy tickets